ABDIRAHMAN-I/Data-Engineering-project-Tokyo-Olympics-2020/README.md

-## Create a storage account on Azure
+## Create a storage account
 - create storage account
 - create a container and put two folders in there one for the raw data and the other for the transformed data.

-## Create data factory to ingest data into storage account
+## Create data factory
-- create data factory
+- create data factory to ingest data into storage account
 - create a self hosted integration runtime in order to connect to your on-premise data
 - create a linked service which is linked to your laptop
 - create your pipeline to ingest data into your storage account from your laptop